About Us

 Financial Management & Tax Issues

-A Tax Adviser with over 17 years of experience in taxation, currently holds the position of Senior tax officer at the Tanzania Revenue Authority (TRA).
-She guides ESS on financial management tax-related matters.
+Moraa Shoo is a Tax Adviser with over 17 years of experience in taxation and a former Senior Tax Officer at the Tanzania Revenue Authority (TRA).
+She provides guidance to ESS on financial management and tax compliance, supporting strong financial governance and accountability.

 Founding Board